What’s Cardiac Arrest? Understanding Symptoms, Causes, and Care

 Differentiate Cardiac Arrest from Heart Attack: Key Distinctions

 Cardiac failure and myocardial infarction are often confused, yet they represent distinct medical emergencies.
-A cardiac event occurs when blood circulation to a part of the heart is blocked, typically by a blood clot, causing damage to the muscle tissue.
+A blockage to a part of the heart is blocked, typically by a blood clot, causing damage to the muscle tissue.
 Common symptoms include:

 • Chest pain that may radiate to the arms, jaw, or back